CassiniHuy/edge-connect/README.md

 ### Model Configuration

 The model configuration is stored in a [`config.yaml`](config.yml.example) file under your checkpoints directory.
 The following tables provide the documentation for all the options available in the configuration file:

+### Chinese character mending
+This repo is slightly modified for stained Chinese character image mending task.
+You can get more information from [Chinese_Mending](https://github.com/CassiniHuy/Chinese_Mending.git).
+The inpainting model can achieve the 2nd step in the task.

+Get pretained model from [Checkpoints](https://drive.google.com/file/d/18fDGVmdnQeqO2n8xI3hn2yc5H1621PAW/view?usp=sharing)

 #### General Model Configurations